davidfig/pixi-viewport/README.md

     get right()

     /**
-     * world coordinates of the right edge of the screen
+     * world coordinates of the left edge of the screen
      * @type {number}
      */
     get left()